rails/rails/guides/source/action_mailer_basics.md

 end
 ```

 This will render the template 'another_template.html.erb' for the HTML part and use the rendered text for the text part.
-The render command is the same one used inside of Action Controller, so you can use all the same options, such as <tt>:text</tt>, <tt>:inline</tt> etc.
+The render command is the same one used inside of Action Controller, so you can use all the same options, such as `:text`, `:inline` etc.

 ### Action Mailer Layouts

 Just like controller views, you can also have mailer layouts.
-The layout name needs to be the same as your mailer, such as +user_mailer.html.erb+ and +user_mailer.text.erb+ to be automatically recognized by your mailer as a layout.
+The layout name needs to be the same as your mailer, such as `user_mailer.html.erb` and `user_mailer.text.erb` to be automatically recognized by your mailer as a layout.

 In order to use a different file just use: